MUDE-2025/PA1.1/README.md

 6. [Create GitHub account and apply for the GitHub student pack](./6_github_copilot.md)

 You'll need to have done this to be able to make the workshop and group assignment.

+You pass this PA if you:
+- submitted the form in exercise 6 (please note that this is manually checked).

 > By Tom van Woudenberg, Delft University of Technology.
 CC BY 4.0, more info [on the Credits page of Workbook](https://mude.citg.tudelft.nl/workbook-2025/credits.html).